EspMeshMesh/esphome-meshmesh/README.md

 ping:
 ```

-Example config on the pinger device
+Example config #2 ping device with address 0xC0E5A8 using devices 0x123456 and 0x563412.
+The device will reply with a PONG using the reverse path.

 ```yaml
 ping: